- Premera Blue Cross Blue Shield offers Medicare supplement (Medigap) plans A, F, G, and N in Washington and Alaska.

 |Notes||high-deductible plan F offers these benefits only after you meet the annual deductible||high-deductible plan G offers these benefits only after you meet the annual deductible||*copays: $20 per doctor’s office visit and $50 per ER visit, unless you’re admitted for inpatient care|

-In Washington, Premera’s Medicare supplement plans are community rated, which means everyone in the plan pays the same rate across the state.
+In Washington, Premera’s Medicare supplement plans are community rated, which means everyone in the plan pays the same rate throughout the state, regardless of age.

 In Alaska, your plan rate differs according to your age as of January 1 of the plan year.
 Your rate won’t go up, even if your health changes, unless everyone else’s rate also increases.

 Here’s what you can expect to pay for each Premera Medicare supplement plan in 2021.

 The premium costs listed above are for premiums that are automatically deducted from your bank account.
 There’s an additional $5 fee per month for manual payment on all Premera Medigap policies.